howardbdev/react-router-nested-routes/README.md

 export default MoviesList;
 ```

 Awesome!
 Refresh the page at `/movies`.
-Now, clicking a link changes the route, but we're not actually seeing any content about that movie that would be in our MoviesShow page.
-You should only see the text `Movies Show Component!`.
+Now, clicking a link changes the route, but we're not actually seeing any content about that movie that would be in our MovieShow page.
+You should only see the text `Movie Show Component!`.
 Don't worry we will work on showing the movie details in the next lesson.

 ### Summary